kubernetes/community/contributors/design-proposals/node/node-fence.md

 ### Implementation
 #### Fence Controller
-- The fence controller is a stateless pod instance running in cluster that supports fence.
+The fence controller is a stateless controller that can be deployed as pod in cluster or process running outside the cluster.
+The controller identifies unresponsive node by getting events from the apiserver, once node becomes “not ready” the controller posts crd for fence to initiate fence flows.

-- The controller will identify unresponsive node by check their apiserver object, once node becomes “not ready” a fence treatment will be triggered by posting crd for fence to initiate fence flow by Fence Executor.
+The controller proidically polls fencenode crds and manage them as follow:
-- The controller also follow fence processes by following and updating fencenode crds status: The controller will check iteratively all fence objects and validate their execution (base on their status and state in stage).
-If execution is recognized as stuck or failed, the controller will handle the running job and run a new one on different resource to handle the request.
-Also, the controller is responsible to move to next “step” when node is still not ready, crd already exists, and the step is running for a configured amount of time.
+- status:new - Controller creates job objects for each method in step, move to status:running and update jobs list in nodefence object.

-#### Fence Executor
+- status:running - Poll running jobs and check if all done successfully.
+Set status:done or status:error based on jobs condition.
-Executor is k8s Job that is created in cluster by Fence Controller once the controller starts up.
-The executor will fetch “nodefence” crd objects to handle by the following:
+- status:done - Check node readiness, if node is ready move to step:recovery.
+If node still unresponsive, move to step:power-management.
+If on step:power-management already and not ready move to status:error (move to error after configurable number of pollings before changing status - see cluster-fence-config)
-- If status:new- executor reads node’s fence config and specifically the step’s method list, and then start running fence agents using the methods’ config values.
+- status:error - Delete all related jobs and move to status:new to retrigger jobs on different nodes.

-- Any other status means - another executor already process the request, we already fail or success.
+Job creation gets the authenticatoin parameters to execute fence agent - This is parsed by the controller from the configmaps as described above.
+On init the controller reads all fence agents' meta-data to perform parameters extraction for creating the job command.
+New fence-scripts can be dynamically added by dropping scripts to fence-agents folder and rebuilt the agent image.

-- On fail will modify to status:fail and controller will handle the cleanup of the job and retriggering new one to handle the fence request again.
+#### Executor Job

-The internal operation performs the fence execution using Fence Agents.
+Executor is k8s Job that is posted to cluster by the controller.
+The job is based on centos image including all fence scripts that are available in cluster.
+The job only executes one command and returns the exit status.
+The job is monitored and mantained by the controller as described in Fence Controller section.

-Follwing is a list of agents we will integrate with:
+Follwing is a list of agents we will integrate using fence scripts:
 - Cluster fence operation - E.g: 1) cordon node 2) cleaning resources - deleting pods from apiserver.
 - https://github.com/ClusterLabs/fence-agents/tree/master/fence/agents/aws - Cloud provider agent for rebooting ec2 machines.
 - https://github.com/ClusterLabs/fence-agents - Scripts for executing pm devices.